Iran upholds death sentence of Swedish-Iranian Arab dissident | Law-Order

 Iran upholds death sentence of Swedish-Iranian Arab dissident

 Iran's supreme court has upheld the death sentence handed down to a Swedish Iranian dual national convicted of leading an Arab separatist group accused of attacks including one on a military parade in 2018 that killed 25 people, state media reported on Sunday.
-Iran said in 2020 that its security forces arrested Habib Farajollah Chaab abroad, without saying where or how he was captured.
+Iran said in 2020 that its security forces arrested Sweden-based Habib Farajollah Chaab in Turkey and took him to Tehran, without saying where or how he was captured.

 - Country: